 One of the main reasons I loved Jerusalem as a city was that house and my family living there, after it was partially taken away from me I started to resent it.

 Jerusalem (I’ll keep calling it that, it’s difficult to refer to it as East or West, it’s just stupid to me) was like one huge playground for me and my twin brother; at least the Jerusalem I knew as a kid.
-When we went to visit Beit Sitti we’d usually go through Bab Al-Amoud (Damascus Gate) or Bab Al-Asbat (Lions Gate), but my personal favorite was Bab Al-Amoud because it had these huge stairs that my brother and I would challenge each other to see who can go through them all without falling on our heads; which happened way too often.
-Also when going through Bab Al-Amoud we’ll have the chance to have another challenge of not falling while walking on these huge slippery slabs; their surface was way too soft like glass, and they were sticking out of the Old City’s floor.
+When we went to visit Beit Sitti we’d usually go through Bab al-Amoud (Damascus Gate) or Bab al-Asbat (Lions Gate), but my personal favorite was Bab Aa-Amoud because it had these huge stairs that my brother and I would challenge each other to see who can go through them all without falling on our heads; which happened way too often.
+Also when going through Bab al-Amoud we’ll have the chance to have another challenge of not falling while walking on these huge slippery slabs; their surface was way too soft like glass, and they were sticking out of the Old City’s streets.

-The path they were located on is called “Tariq al-Wad”, which is another reason of why I love going through Bab Al-Amoud so we can go through this route to Grandma’s.
-The slippery huge camel-colored slabs -I’ve mentioned before – were extremely fun where we’d try and walk on them quickly without falling.
+The path they were located on is called “Tariq al-Wad”, which is another reason why I love going through Bab al-Amoud so we can go through this route to Grandma’s.
+The huge slippery camel-colored slabs, I’ve mentioned before, were extremely fun where we’d try and walk on them quickly without falling.
 These slabs were right next to one of The Via Dolorosa entrances, and right next to it there was this old building with nice stairs that reach to it, and Israeli soldiers were always there sitting or standing or chatting on these stairs.
 And every time my brother and I would go racing towards these rocks we’d fall, and every time these soldiers would laugh.
 It never really looked right; them being nice guys laughing at dallying silliness of two little Palestinian kids while carrying these rifles and completely covered with their vomit-green-colored equipment and gear from head to toe.
 Nonetheless, we always laughed back as well, at least we continued to laugh with them until we realized that these rifles could someday be pointed at us where laughing won’t save the day.

-Eventually we enter either Bab Al-Majles or Al-Silsila or Al-Asbat to Al-Haram Al-Sharif and then automatically we transfer to a timeless place where, I used to believe as a kid, peace was first generated.
+Eventually we enter either Bab al-Majles or al-Silsila or al-Asbat to al-Haram Al-Sharif and then automatically we transfer to a timeless place where, I used to believe as a kid, peace was first generated.
 Words could not describe how beautiful it was.
 You could see the sky so clearly you could almost touch it, catch its beautiful white clouds, and enjoy a ride on them.
-Everything was ancient and everything had its own story to tell and I was always fascinated by that.
-It had its own magic, and knowing that this place had this much history always fascinated me, that the spot I was standing on right now had many great men and women stand on it too throughout history.
-I always assumed that in my own way, since I was standing there, I was part of history as well.
+Everything was ancient and everything had its own story to tell and I was always fascinated with that.
+It had its own magic, and knowing that this place had this much history always fascinated me, that the spot I was standing on right now had many great men and women stand on it too throughout history; gave me this sense of glory I always assumed that in my own way, since I was standing here too, I was part of history as well.
 I felt legendary.
 When I say Beit Sitti, I don’t usually just mean the Honorary School; to me this entire place was Beit Sitti, with the clouds, the sky, the ageless stones and palm trees.
-I felt home, I felt power, because I believed legends were made there, and I was lucky enough to be born there.
+I felt home, I felt power, because I believed legends were made here, and I was lucky enough to be born in this place.

 Then I grew up.